fusakoo/mastermind/README.md

 ---

 ### Bug Log
 10/10/2020 Current State - vs CPU Codebreaker
-There's currently a conflict between the computer codebreaker logic vs board feedback logic
+There's currently a conflict between the computer codebreaker logic vs board feedback logic.
-Example: if the secret code is 'red yellow red yellow', the feedback for 'red red yellow yellow' is two red pegs (2 correct position)
-The current computer logic will not be able to guess/resolve if the feedback isn't 2 red pegs, 2 white pegs
-- This currently prevents any secret code that switches the order of color from the provided color scheme
-- i.e. 'red red blue blue' can be solved, but 'blue red red red' cannot be solved.
+Updated feedback logic now supports support for variants ordered differently than suggested list of colors (i.e. cyan blue, magenta red).
+However, there seems to be an issue with computer algorithm side that isn't effectively utilizing the feedbacks.

 ### Things I learned
 - Better understanding of accessing variables in different classes (@ and @@ variables)